Methodist College seeks to maintain a safe and healthy environment for faculty, staff, and students.

 We take reports of sexual harassment, sexual assault/violence, dating violence, and domestic violence seriously and how we respond depends on, among other things, the facts and circumstances of the specific incident, to whom it was reported and the College's obligation under applicable federal and state laws and regulations.

-The policies governing our investigative and accountability process are located in the Sexual and Other Forms of Harassment policy available on this website and in the Student and Employee handbooks.
+The policies governing our investigative and accountability process are located in the Sexual Harassment policy available on this website and in the Student and Employee handbooks.

 In order to preserve the fundamental dignity and rights of all Methodist College employees or students or those seeking such status with the College, harassment of any form, whether on the basis of sex or any other protected class under the College's Equal Opportunity and Non-Discrimination Policy, is prohibited.
 This policy provides guidelines for the reporting, investigation and disposition of instances of such harassment.

 Harassment and retaliation are contrary to the values of Methodist College, and it is the policy of the College to provide a workplace and learning environment free from unlawful and improper harassment by management, employees, students or any other third parties.
 Preventing harassment and retaliation, as well as other disrespectful conduct, is the responsibility of all members of the Methodist College community.

 Harassment is considered a serious act of misconduct and will subject the perpetrator to corrective action, which may include without limitation mandatory counseling, or disciplinary action, which could include without limitation, suspension without pay or termination or expulsion.
 Similarly, Methodist College may modify or terminate its relationships with clients and vendors when their representatives engage in harassment in violation of this policy.